x`

 Birds quickly identify these patterns and return daily if the area remains undisturbed.

-2. Remove Food and Waste That Attract Birds
+2. Remove Food and Waste That Keep Birds Returning

 Even small amounts of food can keep birds coming back.
 Facilities need strict housekeeping routines: